nus-cs2113-AY2122S1/ip/docs/README.md

 ### Find a Task: `find`
 Finds tasks with a `<SEARCH_STRING>` that contains the string inputted by the user.
+The command can accept dates in both string and numeric formats.

 Format: `find <SEARCH_STRING>`